Fashion Manifesto

 4. Commercial Dictation

 Clothing is a fusion of two art forms, drawing and sculpture.
 Remains of the historical work and art show that over time, wherever a group of people masters these two arts better than the other, they become dominant.
-There are many examples of it in history.
+Many historical examples illustrate this phenomenon.

-China's progress and its parallel art growth in sculpture and drawing shown in the chart are a formula in action, which placed China in the second position. in the art market by 2024.
+The chart illustrates China's progress and its concurrent growth in sculpture and drawing, which together form a formula that positioned China as the second largest player in the art market by 2024.

 Now is the time to recognize fashion as more than clothing.
 It is living art, the continuation of the ancient tradition of human representation in sculpture and drawing that has always driven civilization forward.
 By embracing fashion as self-sculpture, humanity gains not only beauty but also vision, innovation, and progress.